If you want to make your garden more interesting, water wise and low maintenance, look no further than gravel,

 Popular in English and Mediterranean gardens gravel makes a hard-wearing groundcover and an attractive alternative to grass.
 It can be used for pathways, outdoor sitting areas and under trees where grass and other plants won’t grow.
 If you choose the right colour and size, gravel can also enhance the look of your garden.

-GOOD REASONS TO USE GRAVEL
+GOOD REASONS TO GARDEN WITH GRAVEL

 - It creates a neat-looking groundcover.